 When To Use Vitamin C Serum: The Best Time To Apply

-This guide explains the best time to apply vitamin C serum and how to layer it with other skincare products.
+This guide explains the best time to apply vitamin C serum and how to layer it with other skincare products for brighter, more protected skin.

 Quick Answer

 Apply vitamin C serum in the morning after cleansing and toning, but before moisturizer and SPF.
-Morning application is optimal because vitamin C provides antioxidant protection against UV-induced free radicals throughout the day.
+Morning use is best because vitamin C shields skin from UV-caused free radicals throughout the day.

 Key Takeaways

-- Morning is optimal—vitamin C protects against UV-induced free radical damage all day
+- Morning is best — vitamin C fights UV-caused free radical damage all day

-- Apply after cleansing/toning, before moisturizer—serums absorb best on damp skin
+- Apply after cleansing and toning, before moisturizer — serums absorb best on damp skin

-- Wait 1-2 minutes after application before layering other products
+- Wait 1-2 minutes after applying before layering other products

-- Always follow morning vitamin C with SPF 30+—they work synergistically
+- Always follow morning vitamin C with SPF 30+ — they boost each other

-- Visible brightening results typically appear within 4-6 weeks of daily use
+- Visible brightening results typically show within 4-6 weeks of daily use

 Safety Verdict